SuperMaZingCoder/colorit/README.md

 * Added a license

 ## Support me on patreon!
-Here is my patreon page: https://www.patreon.com/supermazingcoder :D
+Here is the link to my patreon page: https://www.patreon.com/supermazingcoder :D